X1NONs/karsanj/README.md

 - Python 3.x
 - Internet connection

+No additional packages or modules required.

 ---

 ## Installation

 ### Windows (No Git)

-1. Go to the repository page
+1. Open the repository page:
 https://github.com/X1NONs/karsanj

-text

 2. Click **Code → Download ZIP**

 3. Extract the file

-4. Open **Command Prompt / PowerShell**
+4. Open **Command Prompt** or **PowerShell**

+5. Navigate to the extracted folder:

 cd karsanj

+6. Run the script:

 python karsanj_bruteforce.py

-text

 ---

 ### macOS / Linux

+Paste the following commands in your terminal:

 git clone https://github.com/X1NONs/karsanj
 cd karsanj
 python3 karsanj_bruteforce.py

-paste these commands in your terminal / console
 ---

-## Configuration ❗️
+## Configuration

 The script may behave differently depending on:

-- internet speed
+- Internet speed
-- network latency
+- Network latency
 - ISP routing
 - VPN / proxy usage

+If needed, adjust:

+- Timing values
+- Delay settings
+- Range sizes

-You may need to adjust timing and ranges based on your environment.
+based on your network stability and environment.

 ---

 ## Notes

-the code is currently in beta
+- The project is currently in beta.
+- Please report any issues or unexpected behavior.
-please report any problems you find and feelfree to share your ideas to make it better the main code will be posted soon but for now contact me for acsess
+- You are welcome to share ideas to improve performance or stability.
+- Full main code will be released soon — contact the author for early access.

 ---

 ## License